PavPavv/coding-problems/junior.md

 ---

 8. Transform number into number consisting of square of each number.
-Number must be more than 9.
+Input number must be more than 9.
 ```javascript
 /**
  * @param {number} num